Morecambe Euston Road railway station

 Morecambe Euston Road was the terminus station of the London and North Western Railway's branch line to Morecambe, in Lancashire, England.
-It closed in 1962, after which all trains to Morecambe used the nearby Morecambe Promenade station.
+It closed in 1962, after which all trains to the town used the nearby Morecambe Promenade station.

 History

 The first railway to Morecambe was built by the Morecambe Harbour and Railway (MHR) company in 1848.
-It had its station at Northumberland Street, roughly the same location as the modern-day Morecambe Station.
+It had its station at Northumberland Street, roughly the same location as the modern-day Morecambe station.
 The MHR had, in 1846, amalgamated with the "Little" North Western Railway (NWR), which was taken over by the Midland Railway in 1874.

 The rival London and North Western Railway (LNWR) built its own branch line to Morecambe in 1864, joining the main LNWR line at Hest Bank.
-The line connected to the NWR's Northumberland Street Station and the harbour, but the LNWR had to provide its own station at Poulton Lane from November 1870 because of increasing congestion at Northumberland Street.
+The line connected to the NWR's Northumberland Street station and the harbour, but the LNWR had to provide its own station at Poulton Lane from November 1870 because of increasing congestion at Northumberland Street.
 This was subsequently replaced by a rather more substantial terminus on the town's Euston Road, which opened on 9 May 1886.